jacobhood/Challonge-DotNet/README.md

 These observations come from my own testing and may not be totally accurate.

 - Match attachment files must be images.
 - The `Participant` returned from `UndoCheckInParticipantAsync` has the correct checked-in status, but this is not the case for the `Participant` returned from `GetParticipantAsync` after undoing their check-in.
 This behavior has been documented [elsewhere](https://github.com/ZEDGR/pychallonge#api-issues), so there's a chance it's a Challonge-side issue.
 - Some of the enums are almost certainly incomplete.
-For example, I couldn't find the current possible tournament states explicitly listed anywhere, so the `TournamentState` enum may be missing values.
+For example, I couldn't find an up-to-date list of tournament states, so I don't know whether the
+`TournamentType` enum contains all possible values, or if it contains invalid values.
 I'll provide updates as discrepancies are discovered.